shogoki-vnz/SynthRiders-CustomStages/README.md

     * Prefabs/StageTile03
     * Prefabs/Platform
     * Skybox/CustomSkybox
+    * Prefabs/SpinEmitter

-If you don't want to replace the default platform, just delete o move the item Platform out of the _CustomStageElements folder
+If you don't want to replace the default platform or default spin emitter, just delete o move the prefabs out of the _CustomStageElements folder

 ## Versioning